vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

 Redis
 ~~~~~
-If your only requirements are to check if a JWT has been revoked, our recommendation
+If your only requirement is to check if a JWT has been revoked, our recommendation
 is to use redis.
 It is blazing fast, can be configured to persist data to disc,
 and can automatically clear out JWTs after they expire by utilizing the Time To
 Live (TTL) functionality when storing a JWT.
 Here is an example using redis: